 Hard Disk Drives can be in different sizes.
-Especially in the ancient time disks were very big.
+Especially in ancient times, the disks were very big.
 But today with the help of nano and flash technology disk sizes are very decreased.
 Mainly following Hard Disk Drives Physical sizes are used in IT.

-- 2.5 Inch is used in mobile, low performance or density required systems.
-These disks are used in Laptop, TV, Modem, Firewall or Servers with a lot of disks
+- 2.5 Inch is used in mobile, low performance, or density required systems.
+These disks are used in laptops, TV, Modem, Firewall, or Servers with a lot of disks.

 - 3.5 Inch is used in Desktop or PC systems.

 Hard Disk Drive Capacities